Skip to main content

 Growth Hormone Releasing Peptides (GHRPs)

-This class of peptides, including Sermorelin, Ipamorelin, and CJC-1295, works by stimulating the pituitary gland to (GH) in a natural, pulsatile manner.
+This class of peptides, including Sermorelin, Ipamorelin, and CJC-1295, works by stimulating the pituitary gland to release endogenous growth hormone (GH) in a natural, pulsatile manner.
 GH, in turn, stimulates the liver to produce Insulin-Like Growth Factor 1 (IGF-1), a powerful signaling molecule with widespread anabolic and restorative effects.
 Within the cardiovascular system, IGF-1 has direct cardioprotective actions.
 It promotes the survival of cardiomyocytes under stress, reduces apoptosis (programmed cell death), and can improve the heart’s contractility.

 Furthermore, GHRPs have been shown to have direct effects on the heart, independent of the GH/IGF-1 axis.
 Certain GHRPs, such as GHRP-6, can bind to receptors directly on heart tissue.
 This interaction has been shown to reduce myocardial injury after an ischemic event (a restriction in blood supply), limit the formation of scar tissue, and promote beneficial cardiac remodeling.